Gnirps00/CS-E4780-project2/README.md

 #### 1. Exemplar Store ([exemplar_store.py](exemplar_store.py))

-Uses semantic similarity search to retrieve relevant question-Cypher pairs as examples for the LLM, improving query generation accuracy by providing concrete examples and reducing errors in complex graph patterns.
+We implement semantic similarity search to retrieve relevant question-Cypher pairs as examples for the LLM.
+This improves query generation accuracy by providing concrete examples and reduces errors in complex graph patterns.

 **How it works:**
 - Stores a collection of example questions with their corresponding Cypher queries